FayStatha/distributedSystems-Project-2021/README.md

 This will provide a description of all supported commands by our cli.

-Note: It is important to change the ip in common_function.py to Bootstrap ip:port!
+Note: It is important to change the bootstrap ip in common_function.py and cli.py to bootstrap_ip:port of your system!

 ## Techonologies used